Northern League (baseball, 1902–1971): Historical overview

 The first Northern League operated between 1902 and 1905.
 Charter members were the Winnipeg Maroons, Crookston Crooks, Fargo, Devil's Lake, Grand Forks and Cavalier.

 In 1906, the league merged with the Copper Country Soo League to become the Northern-Copper Country League (1906–1907).
 A second Northern League was attempted in 1908, but did not finish its first season.
 The third Northern League appeared when the Central International League of 1912 expanded and changed its name in 1913.
 This third Northern League would last until 1917, when it was forced to disband due to a lack of players as a result of World War I.

 The league did not re-emerge until 1933, when it began play with the Brainerd Muskies, Brandon Grays, Crookston Pirates, East Grand Forks Colts, Eau Claire Cardinals, Fargo-Moorhead Twins, Superior Blues and Winnipeg Maroons.
 The league did not operate between 1943 and 1945 because of a lack of manpower during World War II, and finally folded again in 1971.

-While the Northern League in its various incarnations began as an independent loop in 1902, it was Class D (1903–1905, 1908, 1917, 1933–1940) and Class C (1913–1916, 1941–1942, 1946–1962) under the antiquated classification system for Minor League Baseball.
-The league operated as Class A (1963–1971) under the modern minor league classification system.
+While the Northern League in its various incarnations began as an independent loop in 1902, it joined organized baseball the following year.
+Under the old Minor League Baseball classification system it operated at Class D (l1903–1905, 1908, 1917, 1933–1940) and Class C (1913–1916, 1941–1942, 1946–1962).
+As a Class and Class D league, it was equivalent to a Rookie-level league today.
+The league operated as Class A from 1963–1971 under the modern minor league classification system.
 When the league folded after the 1971 season, the remaining teams were the Aberdeen Pheasants, Sioux Falls Packers, St. Cloud Rox and Watertown Expos.